Lab: Observed behaviour over 82 cycles in London

 What changes

-The spend itself doesn’t get shaped around the credit.
+The spend itself doesn’t get forced around the credit.

 The only adjustment happens at the margin, at the point of payment.
 If a place had cleared reliably before, the Brilliant card comes out.
 If it hadn’t, something else does.